 - Crop-sensor DSLRs are similar to full-frame DSLRs, but have somewhat smaller sensors.
 They are often very high-quality cameras, but usually below top-of-the-line full-frame cameras.
 Crop-sensor DSLRs often can use many of the same lenses used by full-frame cameras made by the same company.

 - Mirrorless Interchangeable Lens Cameras (MILCs) include many of the features of high-end DSLRs, but are lighter and more portable.
 They use electonic viewfinders (EVFs) instead of the optical viewfinders found in DSLRs.
 Their sensors are somewhat smaller than in full-frame DSLRs, but large enough to yield high-quality photographs (some MILC sensors are as large as crop-frame DSLRs).
 MILCs are substantially more expensive than point and shoots but usually less than DSLRs.

 Note: There are also a few mirrorless cameras with sensor sizes comparable to MILCs that have fixed lenses (not interchangeable).

-- Point and shoot cameras have small sensors.
+- Point and shoot cameras and cell phones have small sensors.
 They are inexpensive, very portable, but have the fewest features and the lowest image quality.
 Many point and shoot cameras don't have a viewfinder; instead you must use the screen on the back of the camera.